-Are you looking for a Phoenix E2 Visa lawyer to help you with the process of acquiring a visa?
+Are you looking for a Phoenix E-2 Visa lawyer to help you with the process of acquiring a visa?

-1. Substantial and “At Risk” Investment an E2 Visa
+1. Substantial and “At Risk” Investment an E-2 Visa

-As a general rule of thumb, the lower the cost of the enterprise, the higher, proportionally, the investment must be to be considered substantial.
-Generally, if the total investment if less than $100,000, the E2 investor should provide 100% of the investment.
+As a general rule of thumb, the lower the cost of the enterprise, the higher proportion of the total cost of the investment must be.
+If the total investment is less than $100,000, the E-2 investor should provide the entire amount.

 The investment must be “at risk” or irrevocable.

-- Cancelled checks or money orders
+- Canceled checks or money orders

 - Business bill of sale